rust-bio/rust-bio-tools/README.md

 ### Bioconda

-Rust-Bio-Tools is be available via [Bioconda](https://bioconda.github.io).
+Rust-Bio-Tools is available via [Bioconda](https://bioconda.github.io).
 With Bioconda set up, installation is as easy as

     conda install rust-bio-tools